eunille/useTemplate-client/README.md

 # 🧪 React + TypeScript + Vite Template

 This repository serves as a **starter kit for building modern React applications** using [Vite](https://vitejs.dev/), [TypeScript](https://www.typescriptlang.org/), and [shadcn/ui](https://ui.shadcn.dev/).
-It's tailored for developers who want a **quick, clean, and scalable setup** — perfect for personal projects, side experiments, or rapid prototyping.
+It's tailored for developers who want a **quick, clean, and scalable setup** — perfect for personal projects or rapid prototyping.

 By cloning this template, you skip the hassle of repetitive setup work.
 All core dependencies, development tools, and style systems are already integrated — just install the packages and start coding.